lopezdsr/sql-query/sqlref/sql_reference.template.md

 - Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
 Thus, note that if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you are loosing data.
-- Hive-style partitions can have a tendency for data skewing, for example, the partition representing order data from Malta is very likely much smaller than the partition representing order data from the USA.
+- Hive-style partitions can have a tendency for data skewing, for example, the partition representing order data from Malta is very likely much smaller than the partition representing order data from the US.
 You can partition the query result into separate objects if you want to have *equally-sized* partitions.

 <h4>Partition by columns into objects</h4>

 Partitioning a query result into objects lets you specify the exact number of *equally-sized* result partitions.
-This lets you experimentally fine tune the number of objects to meet certain criteria for partition size.
+This lets you experimentally fine-tune the number of objects to meet certain criteria for partition size.
 To specify the number of partitions, use the `PARTITIONED INTO x BUCKETS/OBJECTS` clause.

-For example, knowing the size of the query result, it is possible to calculate the number of objects to end up with partitions having a certain size, for example, 128 MB, that is the HADOOP default file size, or any other size that meets application requirements.
+For example, knowing the size of the query result, it is possible to calculate the number of objects to end up with partitions having a certain size, for example, 128 MB, that is the Hadoop default file size, or any other size that meets application requirements.

 The `INTO x BUCKETS/OBJECTS` clause can be combined with the `BY (column-list)` clause to create a certain number of partitions that support data affinity with respect to specified partition columns.